 How to stand for council – and how this year will be different

-Local Government Victoria (LGV) has also released The Safe Campaign Guidelines - July 2020 which provides advice on safe campaigning for the October local government elections.
+Local Government Victoria (LGV) has also updated the Safe Campaign Guidelines - August 2020 (PDF - 275KB) which provide advice on safe campaigning for the October local government elections.
 The Guidelines will help candidates understand how to comply with the directions of the Victorian Chief Health Officer to stay safe while campaigning.
 This includes advice on permitted campaign activities, safety for campaign teams, basic hygiene and physical distancing.
 LGV will continually update these guidelines with the latest directions and restrictions.
 We recommended candidates check the guidelines regularly throughout campaigning.